Paediatrician Jobs in Melbourne

 Why Melbourne Attracts Paediatricians

-Melbourne's paediatric medicine landscape is shaped by a population that is both large and diverse.
-The city's metropolitan area is home to over five million people and is one of Australia's fastest-growing regions, with significant population expansion occurring in outer-suburban growth corridors to the north, west, and south-east.
-This ongoing growth creates a structural, long-term demand for paediatric services that shows no sign of slowing.
+Melbourne's paediatric medicine market is shaped by a population that is both large and diverse.
+The city is home to over five million people and is one of Australia's fastest-growing regions, with population expansion concentrated in outer-suburban growth corridors to the north, west, and south-east.
+That growth creates structural, long-term demand for paediatric services that shows no sign of easing.

-Melbourne also has a world-class paediatric academic ecosystem.
-The city's children's hospitals, research institutes, and university medical schools attract clinician-researchers and educators from around the world, and the professional environment for paediatricians is intellectually stimulating at every career stage.
-Whether you are drawn to complex clinical work, research, teaching, or private practice, Melbourne offers the infrastructure and professional community to support your goals.
+Melbourne also has a strong paediatric academic environment.
+Its children's hospitals, research institutes, and university medical schools draw clinician-researchers and educators from around the world.
+Whether you are drawn to complex clinical work, research, teaching, or private practice, Melbourne has the infrastructure and professional community to support it.

 For paediatricians considering relocation, Melbourne consistently ranks among the world's most liveable cities.
-Competitive salaries, a strong private practice market, and a dynamic cultural and lifestyle environment make Melbourne an attractive long-term destination for specialists and their families.
+Competitive salaries, a strong private practice market, and a range of cultural and lifestyle options make it a strong long-term destination for specialists and their families.

 Royal Children's Hospital and Monash Children's Hospital

-The Royal Children's Hospital (RCH) in Parkville is one of the most prestigious children's hospitals in the world and serves as Victoria's principal tertiary paediatric referral centre.
-Affiliated with the University of Melbourne and co-located with the Murdoch Children's Research Institute — one of the world's leading child health research institutes — the RCH offers paediatricians unparalleled access to academic, clinical, and research opportunities.
+Royal Children's Hospital in Parkville is one of the most prestigious children's hospitals in the world and is Victoria's principal tertiary paediatric referral centre.
+It is affiliated with the University of Melbourne and co-located with the Murdoch Children's Research Institute, one of the world's leading child health research institutes.
 Positions at the RCH range from advanced trainee rotations through to subspecialty consultant appointments and professorial academic roles.

-Monash Children's Hospital, located at Monash Medical Centre in Clayton, serves Melbourne's south-eastern suburbs and functions as a major tertiary paediatric centre in its own right.
-It is affiliated with Monash University and provides a full suite of paediatric subspecialty services, including neonatal intensive care, paediatric surgery, oncology, cardiology, and neurology.
-Monash Children's has a strong research culture and actively supports paediatricians seeking to develop both their clinical and academic profiles.
+Monash Children's Hospital at Monash Medical Centre in Clayton serves Melbourne's south-eastern suburbs and operates as a major tertiary paediatric centre in its own right.
+It is affiliated with Monash University and runs a full range of paediatric subspecialty services: neonatal intensive care, paediatric surgery, oncology, cardiology, and neurology.
+Monash Children's has a strong research culture and actively supports paediatricians who want to develop both their clinical and academic profiles.

 Outer-Suburban Growth Areas: Casey, Sunshine, and Beyond

-Some of Melbourne's most acute paediatric workforce needs are found not in the tertiary centres, but in the outer-suburban growth corridors that have expanded dramatically over the past decade.
-The Casey and Cardinia area in Melbourne's south-east and the Melton and Wyndham corridors in the west are among the fastest-growing regions in Australia, with large numbers of young families who require access to local general and developmental paediatric services.
+Some of Melbourne's most pressing paediatric workforce needs are not in the tertiary centres but in the outer-suburban growth corridors that have expanded rapidly over the past decade.
+Casey and Cardinia in the south-east, and Melton and Wyndham in the west, are among the fastest-growing regions in Australia.
+Large numbers of young families in these areas need access to local general and developmental paediatric services.

-Hospitals such as Casey Hospital and Sunshine Hospital serve these populations and regularly seek paediatricians to provide general inpatient cover, outpatient clinics, and community developmental services.
-These roles often carry favourable terms, genuine scope of practice, and the satisfaction of serving communities where the impact of paediatric specialist input is particularly visible.
-For paediatricians who value community connection and a less pressured clinical environment than a major tertiary centre, these settings offer an appealing alternative.
+Casey Hospital and Sunshine Hospital serve these populations and regularly seek paediatricians for general inpatient cover, outpatient clinics, and community developmental services.
+These roles often carry favourable terms and a broad scope of practice.
+For paediatricians who value community connection and a less pressured environment than a major tertiary centre, these settings are a solid alternative.

-Developmental paediatrics is an area of specific shortage across Melbourne's outer suburbs.
+Developmental paediatrics is an area of particular shortage across Melbourne's outer suburbs.
 Waitlists for ADHD assessments, autism spectrum evaluations, and developmental delay clinics in areas such as Werribee, Craigieburn, and Narre Warren are long and growing.
-Health services operating in these corridors are actively seeking paediatricians with an interest in neurodevelopment to help address this demand.
+Health services in these corridors are actively seeking paediatricians with interest in neurodevelopment.

 Private Practice and Mixed Employment Models

-Melbourne has a mature and well-organised private paediatric consulting market.
-Private paediatricians operate from consulting suites across the inner suburbs, North Melbourne, the eastern suburbs, and increasingly in the outer growth corridors where demand has outpaced public service availability.
-Private hospitals including Cabrini Malvern, Epworth Eastern, Monash Private, and The Royal Women's Hospital's private facilities provide environments for private inpatient paediatric work.
+Melbourne has a mature private paediatric consulting market.
+Private paediatricians work from consulting suites across the inner suburbs, North Melbourne, the eastern suburbs, and increasingly in outer growth corridors where demand has outrun public service availability.
+Cabrini Malvern, Epworth Eastern, Monash Private, and the Royal Women's Hospital private facilities provide infrastructure for private inpatient paediatric work.

-Many Melbourne paediatricians combine public hospital commitments — typically two to four sessions per week — with private consulting practices, achieving a model that balances clinical breadth, academic engagement, and private income.
+Many Melbourne paediatricians combine public hospital commitments, typically two to four sessions per week, with private consulting.
 This mixed model is well established in Melbourne and is supported by the referral networks of the city's large GP workforce.
-For paediatricians building or growing a private practice, Melbourne's size and the relative undersupply of general paediatricians in many suburbs means that a well-located practice can grow steadily with appropriate community engagement.
+Melbourne's size and the relative undersupply of general paediatricians in many suburbs mean that a well-located private practice can grow steadily with appropriate community engagement.

 Research, Education, and the Murdoch Children's Research Institute

-Melbourne is a global leader in child health research, anchored by the Murdoch Children's Research Institute (MCRI) at the Royal Children's Hospital campus.
-MCRI is the largest child health research institute in Australia and one of the top ten in the world, with research programs spanning genomics, neurodevelopment, infectious disease, population health, and clinical trials.
-Paediatricians with research ambitions will find that Melbourne — more than almost any other Australian city — has the infrastructure, funding, and collegial environment to support a meaningful academic career alongside clinical practice.
+Melbourne leads Australia in child health research.
+Murdoch Children's Research Institute at the Royal Children's Hospital campus is the largest child health research institute in Australia and one of the top ten in the world.
+Its programs span genomics, neurodevelopment, infectious disease, population health, and clinical trials.
+Paediatricians with research ambitions will find Melbourne has the infrastructure, funding, and collegial environment to support a meaningful academic career alongside clinical practice.

-The University of Melbourne and Monash University both offer strong paediatric academic medicine programs, and conjoint academic appointments are available for clinicians who wish to formalise their research and teaching activities.
-Paediatricians pursuing subspecialty training will find that Melbourne's hospital network offers rotations across a breadth of subspecialties that is difficult to replicate in smaller cities.
+The University of Melbourne and Monash University both run strong paediatric academic medicine programs.
+Conjoint academic appointments are available for clinicians who want to formalise their research and teaching.
+Subspecialty training rotations across Melbourne's hospital network cover a breadth that is hard to replicate in smaller Australian cities.

 Living and Working in Melbourne

-Melbourne is widely regarded as one of the world's most liveable cities and offers paediatricians a rich life outside of clinical practice.
-The city's vibrant food, arts, sport, and music scenes, combined with excellent schools, parks, and family-oriented suburbs, make it a compelling destination for specialists and their families.
-Public transport is extensive, and most major hospital campuses are well served by tram or train.
+Melbourne regularly tops global liveability rankings and offers paediatricians a strong life outside clinical practice.
+Good food, arts, sport, and music, combined with excellent schools, parks, and family-oriented suburbs, make it a popular destination for specialists and their families.
+Most major hospital campuses are well served by tram or train.

-Melbourne's climate is famously variable, but the city's indoor and outdoor lifestyle infrastructure — coastal day trips, the Dandenong Ranges, the Mornington Peninsula — provides abundant recreation options year-round.
-The overall cost of living is lower than Sydney, which combined with strong specialist remuneration in Victoria's public and private sectors, means Melbourne paediatricians generally enjoy a favourable balance between income and lifestyle expenditure.
+Melbourne's climate is famously variable, but the city's indoor and outdoor options, coastal day trips, the Dandenong Ranges, the Mornington Peninsula, cover the year well.
+Cost of living is lower than Sydney.
+Combined with strong specialist remuneration in Victoria's public and private sectors, Melbourne paediatricians generally find a favourable balance between income and expenditure.

 Ready to Explore Paediatrician Jobs in Melbourne?

 Doctor Path Australia partners with hospitals, health services, and private practices across Greater Melbourne to connect paediatricians with positions that match their clinical interests, career goals, and lifestyle needs.
-Whether you are seeking a public hospital consultant role, a subspecialty training position, or guidance on building a private practice, our team has deep knowledge of the Melbourne paediatric market and can help you identify and secure the right opportunity.
+Whether you are seeking a public hospital consultant role, a subspecialty training position, or guidance on building a private practice, our team has a working knowledge of the Melbourne paediatric market and is happy to share what we know to help you identify suitable opportunities.

 Register Interest